Manchester Town Hall: Reception

-The town hall is a Grade I listed building, One of fifteen Grade I listed buildings in Manchester, it is regarded as one of the finest interpretations of Gothic revival architecture in the world.
+The town hall is a Grade I listed building, one of fifteen Grade I listed buildings in Manchester; it is regarded as one of the finest interpretations of Gothic revival architecture in the world.

-F. A. Bruton wrote that "The Town Hall ... is best viewed when the Square is empty and silent, as, for example, on Saturday afternoon or Sunday, and it is then that we may realise what a splendid "ruin" it will make, to excite the wonder of the South Sea Islander of the future."
+F. A. Bruton wrote that "The Town Hall ... is best viewed when the Square is empty and silent, as, for example, on Saturday afternoon or Sunday, and it is then that we may realise what a splendid "ruin" it will make, to excite the wonder of the South Sea Islander of the future".

 James Stevens Curl described it as "a High-Victorian Gothic secular masterpiece that combines eclectic elements to form a style that can only be Victorian".
-It was voted Greater Manchester's favourite building by readers of the Manchester Evening News in 2012 and in the same year featured in a series of Royal Mail stamps commemorating British landmarks.
+It was voted Greater Manchester's favourite building by readers of the Manchester Evening News in 2012, and in the same year featured in a series of Royal Mail stamps commemorating British landmarks.

 Current use

 Council meetings are no longer regularly held in the town hall, but in the Town Hall Extension.
 The hall now has a number of other uses.
 It is licensed for weddings and civil partnerships and is available to hire for conferences and other events.
 Tours of the clock tower are available through external tour companies at a cost.

 As the town hall bears some resemblance to the Palace of Westminster, it has been used as a location for television and films.
 The original version of the political thriller House of Cards (1990) and the 2003 BBC drama series State of Play both used the town hall to represent Westminster.
 The films Ali G Indahouse (2001), Sherlock Holmes (2008), The Iron Lady (2011), Victor Frankenstein (2014), and A Very English Scandal (2018) also all used the town hall as a stand-in for the interiors of the Palace of Westminster.

 In 2014, a 24-hour police station reopened in the town hall, having been closed since 1937.
 Unlike the original, the new station does not include custody cells, but officers are able to conduct interviews there.
-Chief Superintendent Nick Adderley described the location as "perfectly placed in the hub of the city" and suitable to "serve the needs of the public 24 hours a day."
+Chief Superintendent Nick Adderley described the location as "perfectly placed in the hub of the city" and suitable to "serve the needs of the public 24 hours a day".

-Overnight on 23 June and into Friday 24 June 2016 the venue was used to announce the official result of the EU Referendum by the chair of the Electoral Commission acting as Chief Counting Officer (CSO) Jenny Watson.
+Overnight on 23 June and into 24 June 2016, the venue was used to announce the official result of the EU Referendum by the chair of the Electoral Commission acting as Chief Counting Officer (CSO) Jenny Watson.